We have five historical maps available.

 For a cruising guide with every lock, bridge etc. marked, try Canal Plan AC, click here to find it.

-Should you wish to buy a physical map, easily your best bet is to get the Richlow Guide.
-Purchase it online by clicking here.
+Should you wish to buy a physical map, easily your best bet is to get the official Guide to the Chesterfield Canal.
+You can purchase it online by clicking here.